vilmibm/vilmibm/README.md

 this readme regenerates once a day with a new randomized sonnet cut up from a bunch of project gutenberg books.
 _please do let me know if it produces anything objectionable_

-## Sun 14 Mar 2021 03:45:01 PM CDT
+## Mon 15 Mar 2021 03:45:01 PM CDT

+    in the interests of both teachers and taught to see you again the dupe of Miss Bingley's pretended regard poure it on again as hath been taught and turned to the bed

-    his agent and some of his tenants were arrived
+    and expressed admiration of his figure
-    I wished you were at home
-    Chapter 51 Their sister's wedding day arrived
-    The Particulars Clause

-    PLATE 52 The centre section Illustration
-    I scoffed, as the chill chains on the damp flagstones rung not, I declare, the convulsion of the soul
-    Lucy's father, had the same habit

-    But I didn't clear out
-    the two ladies in front
-    But we must suppose that it had
+    whether in the house or abroad I could not at first tell stately, and finely developed in figure
-    I always had smaller lobes than the rest of the boys
+    older than the systematic town-planning of the Greek lands

-    He had tied a bit of white worsted round his neck--Why and though she demurred at first--I know why
+    Brocklehurst; it is akin to falsehood
+    and are buried in the gulf of oblivion and within the circlet of a band of gems became a municipium under Hadrian

+    and is, only a child
+    always sticking their ugly noses in other peoples business